10th Annual Native Student Success Summit Inspires, Empowers Native Youth

 Cultivating leadership skills among Indigenous students and providing opportunities for them to advocate for their educational rights and contribute to the advancement of their communities.
 Fostering partnerships between institutions.
 Strategizing to empower students through cultural celebration, identity, and pride.

 The Native Student Success Summit is designed to inspire and empower high school and college students to be successful in higher education and beyond.
-Registration is required.
+Registration is currently closed.
+Please add your name if you would like to be added to the waitlist.
 The summit will be offered in an in-person format.

 Find encouragement and support with tools and resources for Native student success and leadership development.